- Home

 - Fees – As noted on the Lead Service Line Replacement Request the fee associated with this work will be added directly to your water and sewer bill.
 A payment plan option will be offered to allow this fee to be paid in equal installments over a one year period of time.
 Once the work has been completed, the associated fee will be automatically added to your water/sewer bill.

 Service work must be done during regular construction season (between April 1st and December 1st).
-Depending on the level of interest/participation and work force availability, your service line work will be prioritized on a first-come first-serve basis, with some flexibility offered for situations;
+Depending on the level of interest/participation and work force availability, your service line work will be prioritized on a first-come first-serve basis, with some flexibility offered for situations:

-- Level of risk to occupants, based on age, medical conditions, etc.,
+- Level of risk to occupants based on age, medical conditions, etc.

 - Emergency replacements attributed to individual service line leaks

-- Opportunities that would allow for efficient coordination with other, municipal construction activities (i.e. water main replacement program).
+- Opportunities that would allow for efficient coordination with other municipal construction activities (i.e. water main replacement program)

-Customers that are unwilling or unable to defer service replacement work until the Town is able to perform this work, or are unwilling to accept the terms and conditions of Private Water Service Line Replacement program, or who have a service requiring special work/permitting (i.e. ledge removal/wetlands) will be provided with a list of approved drain layers so that they can coordinate replacement work at their cost according to their own schedule.
+Customers that are unwilling or unable to defer service replacement work until the Town is able to perform this work, are unwilling to accept the terms and conditions of the Private Water Service Line Replacement program, or who have a service requiring special work/permitting (i.e. ledge removal/wetlands/) will be provided with a list of approved drain layers so that they can coordinate replacement work at their cost according to their own schedule.